 Drain the tomatoes in a sieve and pat them dry with kitchen towel to remove any excess juice.

-What Is The Best Way To Pre-Cook Tomatoes For A Pizza?
+The Best Way To Pre-Cook Tomatoes For A Pizza

 To pre-cook tomatoes for use as a pizza topping, slice or half them depending on size, and roast them in the oven.
 This will help to remove some of the water content and concentrate the flavor.